Manage Your Tasks, Events, and Email

 Lightning Experience includes a new type of email template that you can create.
 With Lightning templates, you enjoy rich text support and easy file preview and sharing.
 Just send the email attachment as a link.
 And it’s easy to keep these templates up-to-date.

-However, if you need Letterhead, Custom HTML, or Visualforce templates, have inline images, or use email template folders, you may want to continue using your Classic templates until these features are available in Lightning templates.
+However, if you need Letterhead, Custom HTML, or Visualforce templates, you may want to continue using your Classic templates until these features are available in Lightning templates.

 You can easily access your existing Classic Text, Custom HTML, and Letterhead email templates in Lightning Experience.
 You just can’t edit them.
 When selecting a template, choose Classic Templates from the dropdown list.

 Let’s wrap up by seeing List Email and email templates in action.
 This video shows how to send personalized emails to a group.

 - Help: Keyboard Shortcuts for Lightning Experience Composer Windows